 The first mortgage dated December 27, 2012, is held by IHDA in the original amount of \$2,100,000 and bears interest at 5.8% per annum.
 Monthly installments of principal and interest in the amount of \$11,263 are due until maturity.
 The loan matures on January 1, 2053, at which time the entire outstanding principal balance and accrued interest are due.
 The loan is subject to prepayment penalties as described in the loan agreement.
 The mortgage is collateralized by real estate held for lease and assignment of rents and leases.
-The outstanding balance as of December 31, 2015, was \$2,057,659.
+The outstanding balance as of December 31, 2016, was \$2,041,426.

 The HOME loan dated August 16, 2011, is held by the Housing Authority of Joliet in the original amount of \$430,000 and bears interest of 2% per annum.
 Principal and interest payments are payable from cash flow.
 The mortgage matures on August 31, 2051, at which time the entire principal balance is due.
 The Project is subject to compliance with the HOME program rules and regulations.
 If the Project is in non-compliance with the HOME program rules and regulations, the project will be subject to the recapture provisions mentioned in the loan agreement.
 The mortgage is collateralized by real estate held for lease and assignment of rents and leases.
-The outstanding balance as of December 31, 2015, was \$430,000.
+The outstanding balance as of December 31, 2016, was \$430,000.

+The replacement housing factor loan dated August 16, 2011 is held by the Housing Authority of Joliet in the original amount of \$610,264 and bears interest at 2% per annum.
+Principal and interest payments are payable from cash flow.
+The mortgage is collateralized by real estate held for lease and assignment of rents and leases.
+The outstanding balance as of December 31, 2016 was \$610,264.

 The AHP loan dated August 16, 2011, is held by the Housing Authority of Joliet in the original amount of \$136,000 and bears interest at 2% per annum.
 Principal and interest payments are payable from cash flow.
 The mortgage matures on August 31, 2051, at which time the entire principal balance is due.
 The mortgage is collateralized by real estate held for lease and assignment of rents and leases.
-The outstanding balance as of December 31, 2015 was \$136,000.
+The outstanding balance as of December 31, 2016 was \$136,000.

 The capital funds loan dated August 16, 2011, is held by the Housing Authority of Joliet in the original amount of \$1,041,858 and bears interest at 2% per annum.
 Principal and interest payments are payable from cash flow.
 The mortgage matures on August 31, 205l, at which time the entire principal balance is due.
 The mortgage is collateralized by real estate held for lease and assignment of rents and leases.
-The outstanding balance as of December 31, 2015 was \$1,041,858.
+The outstanding balance as of December 31, 2016 was \$1,041,858.

-The replacement housing factor loan dated August 16, 2011 is held by the Housing Authority of Joliet in the original amount of \$610,264 and bears interest at 2% per annum.
-Principal and interest payments are payable from cash flow.
-The mortgage is collateralized by real estate held for lease and assignment of rents and leases.
-The outstanding balance as of December 31, 2015 was \$610,264.

-Current Balance \$ 78,564
+Current Balance \$ 201,362

-Non-Current Balance 9,974,377
+Non-Current Balance 9,343,965

-Total \$ 10,052,941
+Total \$ 9,545,327